Top 10 Largest Nuclear Plants In the U.S (2025)

 Capacity: 2.34GW

-The Byron Nuclear Generating Station is a nuclear power facility that employs Illinois's well-known Rock River as a cooling supply.
-It is situated in Ogle County.
-It consists of two PWR reactors, the first of which began operation in 1985 and the second in 1987.
-Byron produced about 2,450 megawatts of electricity in 2005, enough to power two million people in Illinois.
-Exelon Corporation is the owner and operator of the 2.34GW Byron Nuclear Generating Station.
-It also features two natural drafts that serve as the reactors' cooling towers.
-Together, the two operating units generate 2,300MW.
+The Byron Nuclear Generating Station is a nuclear power facility that utilizes the Rock River, a renowned waterway in Illinois, as a cooling source.
+It is located in Ogle County.
+It comprises two pressurized water reactors (PWRs), the first of which was operationalized in 1985 and the second in 1987.
+It is estimated that Byron generated approximately 2,450 megawatts of electricity in 2005, which is sufficient to supply electricity to two million individuals in Illinois.
+E

 In summary